 Montreat College provides a unique mentoring environment that facilitates interaction between students and faculty both in and outside the classroom context.
-The department's commitment to exploring the relationship between faith and learning, and the relevance of the Christian faith for all disciplines of study, provides the student with a rich liberal arts experience and a solid foundation for graduate study or a wide range of occupations.
+The department's commitment to exploring the relationship between faith and learning, alongside the relevance of the Christian faith for all disciplines of study, provides learners with a rich liberal arts experience to prepare them for graduate study or a wide range of occupations.
 The departmental faculty challenges students academically, assisting them in wrestling with the spiritual and practical implications of the subject matter.
 The full-time faculty is complemented by part-time and adjunct faculty who share the College's and department's mission, providing specific expertise to enhance the educational experience.